Bob Maza: Recognition

 He won the National Black Playwright Award for The Keepers (1989).

-In 1993, he was awarded the Order of Australia for services to the arts and to Indigenous people.
+In 1993, he was made a Member of the Order of Australia for services to the arts and to Indigenous people.

 In 1998 Maza won the Red Ochre Award, which has been awarded by the Australia Council for the Arts since 1993 to an outstanding Aboriginal or Torres Strait Islander artist for lifetime achievement.

 Death and legacy

 Maza died on 14 May 2000 in Sydney.